Hans Litten

-Biographical details
+Biography

-The early years
+Family and early years

 Litten was born the eldest of three sons in a wealthy family in Halle.
 His parents were Irmgard (née Wüst) and Friedrich Litten (Fritz).
 Fritz was born and raised Jewish, but converted to Lutheranism in order to further his career as a law professor.
 He was a nationalist conservative, and served in the army in World War I, earning the Iron Cross, 1st and 2nd Class.
 He opposed the postwar Weimar Republic.
 A distinguished jurist and professor of Roman and civil law, he was dean of Königsberg's law school, later becoming rector of that institution.
 He was also privy counsel (Geheimer Justizrat) and adviser to the Prussian government.
 Irmgard was from an established Lutheran family in Swabia, the daughter of Albert Wüst, a professor at the University of Halle-Wittenberg.
 The family left Halle in 1906 and moved to Königsberg in Prussia.

-Litten himself was baptized a Christian - his godfather was Franz von Liszt.
+Litten himself was baptized a Christian; his godfather was Franz von Liszt.
 Nonetheless, as a youngster he learned Hebrew, choosing it as one of the subjects for his Abitur examinations.
 From his mother, Litten acquired an interest in humanitarian ideas and art, and gained a strong sense of justice for the threatened, persecuted and disenfranchised.
 While his father was away at war, Litten once took food from the kitchen to give to a beggar, addressing him as "sir".
 Litten's relationship with his father was strained, and his initial interest in Judaism was out of rebellion; he felt his father's conversion was opportunistic.
 Litten became interested in a German-Jewish youth group with socialist-revolutionary ideas, joining with a school friend, Max Fürst.
 Nonetheless, at times, he considered himself a Christian.
 In Dachau he was registered as a Jew, and had to wear the yellow star on his clothing.